 Our advisors are specially trained to offer free legal advice about claiming.
 They can also assess your claim for free and with no obligation.
 If they believe your case is suitable for a compensation claim, they could introduce you to a specialist no win no fee solicitor to handle your claim.
 If you’d like to begin a claim right away, please call our advisors on 0800 073 8801.

-Alternatively, to find our more about loss of limb compensation claims, please continue reading.
+Alternatively, to find out more about the loss of limb compensation claims, please continue reading.

 Select A Section